Joldnine/TinyGBDT/README.md

 # TinyGBDT
-A tiny basic GBDT implementation from scratch by Numpy.
+A tiny basic Gradient Boosting Decision Tree (GBDT) implementation from scratch by Numpy.